piratefsh/js-motion-detector/README.md

 var md = new MotionDetect(videoElemSrcId, options);

-// ctx is context of canvas frames were drawn on
+// ctx is context of canvas frames were drawn on md.onDetect(function(ctx, data){
-// data is a 1D array of grid by row, with intensity of movement for each grid cell md.onDetect(function(ctx, data){
+    // data.motions is a 1D array of grid by row, with
-    console.log(data);
+    // intensity of movement for each grid cell from 0-255
     // e.g. a frame with a lot of movement on
-    // the leftmost column would look like this
+    // the leftmost column would look something like this
     // [0, 0, 0, 0, 138, 1,
     // 0, 0, 0, 0, 0, 7,
     // 0, 0, 2, 0, 0, 186,
     // 0, 0, 0, 0, 0, 0]

+    console.log(data.motions);
 }

 ```